cloudinary/wdio-allure-ts/README.md

 Common utils for testrail api like update tests field

 ## Example for TestRailUtils

-Update the Automation field for the last merged tests to Automated
+//Update the Automation field for the last merged tests to Automated

 ```javascript
 try {